Portable RV Macerator Pump: 3 Top Reasons Why You Might Need One

 2. Increased Dumping Time

-Because you are dumping through a much smaller diameter hose (using a garden hose) than the 3-inch hose normally used, naturally, it takes longer for it all to escape your tanks.
+Because you are dumping through a much smaller diameter hose (using a garden hose) than the 3-inch hose typically used, naturally, it takes longer for it all to escape your tanks.

 Depending on your tank sizes, the additional time could be nominal.

-This is especially inconvenient when in a dump line with people behind you.
+This is especially inconvenient when in line with people behind you.

-Public dump stations are not really the time or place to be using a macerator.
+Public dump stations are not the time or place to use a macerator.

-There's also the time it takes to connect and disconnect your portable waste pump to a power source.
+It also takes time to connect and disconnect your portable waste pump to a power source.

 But you may have a very simple and quick connection, making that "extra" time irrelevant.